michaeljclark/michaeljclark.github.io/index.md

-rv8 solves the register set size problem by spilling registers to memory (L1 cache) using a static register allocation (a future versions may use dyanamic register allocation).
+rv8 solves the register set size problem by spilling registers to memory (L1 cache) using a static register allocation (a future versions may use dynamic register allocation).
 A large amount of performance is lost due to register allocations that take advantage of the larger number of physically available registers with less frequent stack spills.
 It is not possible for the translator to